khRay13/rmbgGAN/README.md

 After downloaded, create a folder named `Dataset` and put the dataset in this folder.

 ### Training
-There are some parameter that you can modify
+There are some parameter that you can modify in `train.py`
 ```python
 p2p.train(name="NBGM", models=[generator, discriminator, p2pgan], epochs=250, batch_size=16, sample_interval=5)
 ```